Skip to Main Content

 Learn more:

-Book a consultation with our Digital Publishing and Copyright Librarian, Paige Morgan, to learn more about making your research and publications discoverable to wider audiences without paying APCs.
+Book a consultation with Paige Morgan, our Digital Publishing and Copyright Librarian, to learn more about making your research and publications discoverable to wider audiences without paying APCs.

 Agreements

-Read and Publish Agreements
+OA and Read and Publish Agreements

 Cambridge University Press

 If you are affiliated with the University of Delaware (or another participating institution), you can publish articles Open Access, at no cost to you, in any of Cambridge University Press's participating journals, at least through 2024.
+While we are hopeful that the Cambridge agreement will be extended, we cannot confirm any changes at this time.
+Updates will be posted here as soon as more information becomes available.

 To be eligible, articles must: